cjolson1/Lagunitas-Quality-Assurance/README.md

 See [Quality Overview](#quality-overview)

 #### Testing
-- **Test coverage and quality:** Its great to see tests for new features.
+- **Test coverage and quality:** It's great to see tests for new features.
 Are the tests thoughtful?
 Do they cover the failure conditions?
 Are they easy to read?
 How fragile are they?
 How big are the tests?
 Are they slow?
 - **Testing at the right level:** When reviewing tests make sure that they are testing the program at the right level.
 In other words, are we as low a level as we need to be to check the expected functionality?
 Gary Bernhardt, a prominent TDD software blogger, recommends a ratio of 95% unit tests, 5% integration tests.
 With Django projects, it’s easy to test at a high level by accident and create a slow test suite so it’s important to be vigilant.
 - **Number of Mocks:** Mocking is great.
 Mocking everything is not great.
 Use a rule of thumb where if there’s more than 3 mocks in a test, it should be revisited.
 Either the test is testing too broadly or the function is too large.
 Maybe it doesn’t need to be tested at a unit test level and would suffice as an integration test.
 Either way, it’s something to discuss.
 - **Meets requirements:** Usually as part of the end of a review, look at the requirements of the story, task, or bug which the work was filed against.
 If it doesn’t meet one of the criteria, it’s better to bounce it back before problems arise.